24 Best Malaga Instagram Spots By a Local

 Another beautiful photo spot is the small garden located next to the entrance.

-The garden has a beautiful fountain where you can usually spot pigeons, other birds drinking water, and beautiful flowers.
+The garden has a beautiful fountain where you can usually spot pigeons and other birds drinking water, along with beautiful flowers.

 📍 Exact location: C. Molina Lario, 9, 29015 Málaga